hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 section above with parts dynamically generated based on the Ansible
 configuration:

-- For each client configured in the list `goodclients`, the template creates an entry in the access control list (ACL) `goodclients`.
-This ACL is used in `allow-query` in the `options` to allow these clients to query the DNS server.
+- For each client configured in the Ansible list `goodclients`, the template creates an entry in the access control list (ACL) block `goodclients`.
+This ACL is used in the `allow-query` statement in the `options` block to allow these clients to query the DNS server.
-- For each IPv4 address configured in the list `bind_listen_on`, a listen address is created in `listen-on`.
-For each IPv6 address configured in the list `bind_listen_on_v6`, a listen address is created in `listen-on-v6`.
+- For each IPv4 address configured in the Ansible list `bind_listen_on`, a listen address is created in the `listen-on` statement.
+For each IPv6 address configured in the Ansible list `bind_listen_on_v6`, a listen address is created in the `listen-on-v6` statement.
-- For each DNS server configured in the list `forwarders`, the template creates an entry in the `forwarders`.
+- For each DNS server configured in the Ansible list `forwarders`, the template creates an entry in the `forwarders` statement.

 The template for the file `named.conf.local` is defined as follows in the file `roles/bind/templates/named.conf.local.j2`: